 As expected, the Bank of Canada (BoC) has once again announced no changes to the key overnight interest rate, where it has stayed since September 2010.
-A key interest rate of 1.00% is likely to hold over the next few months, but there are hints that super-low borrowing costs are nearing an end and interest rates will soon need to rise.
+A key overnight interest rate of 1.00% is likely to hold over the next few months, but there are hints that super-low borrowing costs are nearing an end and there will soon need to be a Bank of Canada interest rate hike.
 Factors such as the economic crises in Europe and the U.S., the Canadian dollar, and the already heavy Canadian household debt load helped to influence the BoC’s decision to hold rates.

 According to a statement from central bank, “In particular, housing activity has been stronger than expected, and households continue to add to their debt burden in an environment of modest income growth.”